dekoza/mtgpl/JMP.rst

 :mtgtip:`Sin Prodder<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/b/db89172e-0542-4858-9e65-38b1bac8cdeb.jpg?1601078601|https://scryfall.com/card/jmp/363/sin-prodder?utm_source=api>`
    Menace

    At the beginning of your upkeep, reveal the top card of your library.
 Any opponent may have you put that card into your graveyard.
-If a player does, Sin Prodder deals damage to that player equal to that card's converted mana cost.
+If a player does, Sin Prodder deals damage to that player equal to that card's mana value.
 Otherwise, put that card into your hand.

 :mtgtip:`Spitting Earth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/e/de1aa8f9-8200-4ddd-9ab5-1a8181cc1792.jpg?1601078623|https://scryfall.com/card/jmp/364/spitting-earth?utm_source=api>`